zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

  - in C++, using Visual Studio 2008 or Visual C++ 2008 Express Edition
  - in .NET, using Visual Studio 2008
  - in Java, using Java 5 or Java 6
+ - in Python, using Python 2.6.1

-If you want to develop Ice applications in Python, Ruby or PHP, or with another C++ compiler, please download the appropriate Ice binary distribution from the ZeroC web site at
+If you want to develop Ice applications in Ruby or PHP, or with another C++ compiler, please download the appropriate Ice binary distribution from the ZeroC web site at

   http://www.zeroc.com/download.html